-Below, you’ll find a high-level overview of the program phases and timing of activities.Enlarge Framework
+Below, you’ll find a high-level overview of the program phases and the timing of activities.Enlarge Framework

 This is the recording of the kickoff to our monthly virtual meetings as a cohort.
-In this meeting, we officially announced the new name of our community, prioritized our most pressing needs, reviewed key next steps, and launched the online portal.
+In this meeting, we reviewed the program structure and key next steps and introduced the CHIC Portal.

 Read on for details about the four components of the CHIC.